 A great diversity of EU legislation addresses resilience related issues, even if not explicitly or directly focusing on this domain.
-The Directive Seveso (named after the major industrial accident that took place in this Italian city in 1976) constitutes an important reference, as it targets industrial safety within a broad scope of risk management,
+The Directive Seveso (named after the major industrial accident that took place in this Italian city in 1976) constitutes an important reference, as it targets industrial safety within a broad scope of risk management, much beyond purely occupational, technical or procedural aspects of safety.
+To some extent, social, economic and environmental impacts of major industrial disasters are taken into account by this directive, which renders it a relevant reference when discussing resilience in critical infrastructures.
+It is not applicable to some high risk activities which fall under specific legislation and international agreements, such as the nuclear industry or the transport of dangerous goods.

-Directive 2008-114-CE provided the initial legal framework for the European Programme on Protection of Critical Infrastructures (EPCIP).
+As earlier discussed, Directive 2008-114-CE provided the initial legal framework for the European Programme on Protection of Critical Infrastructures (EPCIP).
 It focuses on security issues, whilst aiming to introduce an equally broad scope of risk management.